 But while forests are a pillar of global economic development, it has led to the destruction of 40% of humanity's natural capital since 1992.
 Transforming our economies through a framework that respects ecosystems, especially forests, is therefore a major emergency.
 From this perspective, reforestation could make a precious contribution to nature-based solutions.
 For example, the restoration of 350 million hectares of degraded and deforested land worldwide could provide up to $9 trillion in net gains.
 How can we develop the contribution of forests to an economic system that would be both circular and respectful of biodiversity, especially in terms of bioenergy?
 Does the growing commercialization of forest ecosystem services provide an ethical and successful solution to enhance the protection of forests?
 Experts at the roundtable will provide some insights and discuss the economic impact of public land use policies.

-Keynote Speaker: Hindou Oumarou Ibrahim, Environmental Activist - Coordinator of the Association of Peul Women and Autochthonous Peoples of Chad (AFPAT)
+Keynote Speaker: Hindou Oumarou Ibrahim, Founder of the Association of Peul Women and Autochthonous Peoples of Chad (AFPAT)

 "If we don't change course, we could be heading for a catastrophic increase in temperatures of more than three degrees during this century," warned last December the Secretary General of the United Nations.
 During the Ambition Climate 2020 Summit, organized five years after the signing of the Paris Accord, Antonio Guterres urged world leaders to declare a state of climate emergency in their countries and accelerate action.